-- 11 Place the environmental inspector on the desert. - 12 Finally, each player rolls the dice.
-The player that rolls highest is the first player. - 13 Continue reading at "Player Boards" on page 8.
+- 12 Finally, each player rolls the dice.
+The player that rolls highest is the first player. - Continue reading at "Player Boards" on page 8.

 STANDARD GAME SETUP

 If you are ready for some variety in your New Energies game, follow these steps: